Senior Vice President, Equity and Justice

-Chanté Coleman serves as the Director of Equity and Justice, leading the effort to embed equity across the National Wildlife Federation by advising on strategies, structure, and processes.
+Chanté Coleman serves as the Senior Vice President of Equity and Justice where she leads the effort to fully operationalize equitable policies and practices and supports the organization to actively challenge systemic racism.
 She drives culture change by reframing how the organization thinks about power, while also encouraging others to develop their own expertise on equity and justice in their work.

-Coleman is an expert in large-scale ecosystem restoration and coalition building and was previously the Director of the Choose Clean Water Coalition, a 230-member advocacy organization focused on protecting the Chesapeake Bay watershed.
+Coleman is an expert in large-scale ecosystem restoration and coalition-building and was previously the Director of the Choose Clean Water Coalition, a 230-member advocacy organization focused on protecting the Chesapeake Bay watershed.
 At the Coalition, she led regional scale strategies to evolve an intentional focus on equity and justice for the Coalition and its member organizations.
-Chanté is a member of the Green Leadership Trust, was named a “rising star” by Green 2.0, and is a 2017 Environmental Leadership Program Fellow; she frequently appears as a trainer and facilitator at conferences across the country.
+Chanté is a member of the Green Leadership Trust, was named a “rising star” by Green 2.0, is a 2017 Environmental Leadership Program Fellow and a 2020 Better Selves Fellow.
+She frequently appears as a speaker, trainer, and facilitator at conferences across the country.

 Coleman is a graduate of Princeton University and California Western School of Law.
-She currently resides in Annapolis, Maryland, and is a firm believer in self-care, regularly practicing yoga and meditation.
+She currently resides in San Diego, California, and is a firm believer in self-care, regularly practicing yoga and meditation.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.